Sunday, 24 February 2019

 I follow the dotted white line of bird-shit that shadows the phone wire and continue up the hill past the apple tree with the shadow of mouldy yellow windfalls.

 Above the roof tops in the village, a pair of crows are giving a big red kite a hard time.
-Directly below them, a man wearing a black gilet and grey jogging pants climbs into a Daihatsu Terios and drives off.
+Directly below them, a man wearing a black gilet and grey jogging pants climbs into a Daihatsu Terios and drives away.

 The wind finally dies away and the weather brightens.
 The couple in gilets who are looking in the window of the sweet shop have been reading out the labels on the jars to each other for about five minutes.